Past Clinic: 2019 Elite Swim Camp Series

-Swimmers and parents are invited to ask Tyler questions during a Q&A session.
-Gain insight into his training regimen, diet and nutrition, and recovery tactics.
+Swimmers and parents are invited to ask Tyler and Nils questions during a Q&A session.
+Gain insight into their training regimen, diet and nutrition, and recovery tactics.

 WATCH THE CLINICIAN

-Observe Tyler swim at full speed and demonstrate a progression of perfectly executed drills to achieve powerful, efficient and fast swimming.
+Observe Tyler and Nils swim at full speed and demonstrate a progression of perfectly executed drills to achieve powerful, efficient and fast swimming.

 PUT YOUR SKILLS TO THE TEST